ntang/mongo-ruby-driver-wiki/Aggregation-Framework-Examples.md

 ## States with Populations Over 10 Million

-To return all states with a population greater than 10 million, use the following aggregation operation:
+To produce all states with a population greater than 10 million, use the following aggregation operation:

 ```ruby
 puts coll.aggregate([